-Dunk the tortillas the birria broth to coat them and place them in the hot pan.
+Dunk the tortillas in the birria broth to coat them and place them in the hot pan.

 Fill the tacos with shredded beef and cheese and fold them over.
 Fry them until they’re golden brown on one side, then flip them and fry them on the other side until the cheese melts.

 Top them with the diced onion mixture and chipotle crema and serve them with a side of consomé (hot broth) for dipping and a squeeze of lime juice.

 - Prep the crema and onions before making the tacos.
 Make the chipotle crema and onion topping the day before to cut down on cooking time before serving.

 - Make the shredded beef birria ahead of time.
 Make a batch of birria, freeze it, and use leftover birria meat later to make tasty dishes like this quesabirria taco recipe.
 The shredded meat can be added to nachos, stuffed into burritos, and so much more.

 Sadly, once these tacos are made, they’re never quite the same reheated the next day.
 You can, however, get all the components ready, and if you have leftovers of those, you can store them in the fridge.

 The crema will keep for 3-4 days tightly covered in the fridge, and so will the onion topping.
-You can freeze extra meat to use in recipes later, or keep it in the fridge for 5-6 days, tightly covered.
+You can freeze extra meat to use in recipes later or keep it in the fridge for 5-6 days, tightly covered in an airtight container.
 The flavorful broth will also keep in the fridge for a few days.